World Geography ABC's

 Although I don't know a clue about economics and how it works, but I think my culture is placed in middle class.
 We have a nice (but pretty old) house, adequate food, two cars, and we have a few pets.

 Now this is kind of a touchy topic.
 I personally don't have too many taboos, but my parents are heavily conservative.
 So most of these taboos are influenced onto me.
-One of them is
+One of them is children not respecting their elders, and the other is cheating on your significant other.

 My culture is very urban; I live in a house instead of an apartment or farm, I use cars for transportation instead of metros or (horses?
 Do they use horses?
 Tractors?) and buildings here aren't crammed together.